Dev: Learning the Page Editor

 • This List (style: bulleted)

-The key concept to grasp is the rules of nesting: blocks can be totally contained within other blocks but blocks can never overlap.
+The key concept to grasp is the rules of nesting: Blocks can contain other blocks completely.
+Blocks can never overlap.
 As a result, the entire page has a hierarchical structure.
-Think of the page as the top-level container that holds all the blocks on page.
-If you move or delete a block, all everything it contains moves or is deleted together.
+Think of the whole page as the top-level container that contains all the blocks on the page.
+If you move or delete a block, everything it contains moves or is deleted together.

-Creating layouts such as the Row Layout above can be fiddley, but the visually effects are usually worth the effort.
+Creating layouts such as the Row Layout above can be fiddley, but the visual effects are usually worth the effort.

 Become Familiar with Two Important Editor Panels

-WordPress page authors make extensive use of two panels that open beside the main editing panel.
+WordPress page authors make extensive use of two panels that open on either side of the main editing panel.

 The Settings panel opens on the right of the editing panel.
 Use it to set style options and other settings for individual blocks on the page.
 To open this panel: